The Right Way to Clean Your Gas Detector Devices

 - Five tablespoons (⅓ cup) bleach per gallon of water OR four teaspoons bleach per quart of water

-Follow the manufacturer’s instructions for application and proper ventilation, ensuring a contact time of at least one minute.
+It is important to follow the manufacturer’s instructions for application and proper ventilation, ensuring a contact time of at least one minute.

 After using disinfectants, it is recommended that you wipe down the product with water to remove any residue that may impact the product over time.